sahil-repos/Node_assignment/README.md

 Replace the database name from Sequilize.js and myqlConnection.js to "dbname"

 Replace the email and password to your registered Gmail and password  in bands/actions/actions.js in Nodemailer implementation to send the otp

+install node dependencies: npm install

 Command to run node application : npm start
 (see package.json for more)            //Enter your Gmail and password  here to send the otp as sender